 Gender Bias in Hinduism

-Few days ago there wa a news story that a girl was severely beaten in India and her mother was beater to death, following an argument and altercation over the girl's decision to wear a jean pant.
-The people who were responsible for this thought that it was inappropriate for the girl to wear jeans in public.
+Sometime ago, there was a story in news that a girl in India was physically assaulted by an angry mob and her mother was beaten to death, following an argument and altercation over the girl's decision to wear jeans and walk in the streets.
+Those who were responsible for this inhuman action thought that it was inappropriate for the girl to wear a jean pant and appear in public.

-There are still many people in Hindu communities across the world who believe that women need to be told what they should wear, how they should look or where they should go.
-There are many predators in the coutnry who do not let go a chance to molest women or harass helpless girls in buses and trains and solitary places.
+There are still many people in Hindu communities across the world who believe that women need to be told what they should wear, how they should look or how they should behave in public.
+They may do it for various reasons, out of concern or fear or to avoid social pressures, but it is an indication that they are still caught in the past.
+There are many predators in the country who do not let go a chance to molest women or harass helpless girls in buses and trains, movie theaters and solitary places.

 This unfair treatment of women in Hindu society is not a new phenomenon.
 It has been going on for centuries and millenniums.
-We are gradually becoming aware of the number of atrocities against women by men because of the 24/7 news cycle.
+We are gradually becoming aware of the number of atrocities against women by men because of the 24/7 news cycle and the social media.
+Let us be clear, it is not Hinduism or Buddhism or Jainism which is responsible for this.
+It is human nature and the vulnerability of human beings to evil conduct.

-In this article we will examine how this inequality manifest itself in the Hindu marriage customs and practices and how it limits women's freedom to make decisions for themselves.
+In this article we will examine how gender inequality manifests itself in Hindu marriage customs and practices, and how it limits women's freedom to make decisions for themselves or their children.
+For that we need to revisit some of the popular beliefs or misconceptions people have about our socioreligious dynamics.

 Women are not goddesses